NextronSystems/thor-manual/usage/deployment.rst

    nextron@unix:~$ xxd license.lic

-If you find a ``Error: HTTP-401`` in the file, than you've most likely used an invalid API key.
+If you find an ``Error: HTTP-401`` in the file, than you've most likely used an invalid API key.

 Network Share (Windows)
 -----------------------